Mike Hauschild: Texas Rangers

-He was selected by the Texas Rangers in the 2016 Rule 5 draft.
+On December 8, 2016, Hauschild was selected by the Texas Rangers in the Rule 5 draft.
 Hauschild made the Rangers' Opening Day roster in 2017.
-Hauschild allowed 10 runs in 8.0 innings in 4 appearances for Texas.
+Hauschild allowed 10 runs in 8 innings in 4 appearances for Texas.
 On April 20, 2017, Hauschild was designated for assignment by the Rangers.

 Houston Astros (second stint)

 He was returned to the Houston Astros on April 22, 2017.
-Hauschild spent the remainder of the season in Fresno, recording a 4.58 ERA in 18 games.
+Hauschild spent the remainder of the season with the Triple-A Fresno Grizzlies, recording a 4.58 ERA in 18 games.
 He was invited to Spring Training with the Astros for the 2018 season but did not make the club and was assigned to Fresno to start the year.
 On July 30, 2018, the Astros released Hauschild.